 Though the widows, we watched the swarm drop in altitude.
 It extended from ground level, to the edge of the roof.
 After a few moments, it started to get more dense and move away from the doorway, towards the end of the house.
 I ventured out through the garage door and peeked around the corner.

-The swarm was thinning above the roof.
+The dark cloud of a swarm was thinning above the roof.

 They were condensing around the corner.